Big Apple Speech has completed the certification process

 with the International Association of Orofacial Myology (IAOM),

-in order to provide sanctioned and thorough intervention.
+in order to provide sanctioned, evidence based, and thorough intervention.

 Orofacial Myology Can Benefit: